HootmanX/HootTicket/README.md

 1. password visible in code
 2. creating new instance of class Ticket for each opened ticket. instead of just overwriting the same ticket.

-Solutions:

-1.
+3. Upon exiting the program - all data is lost.

+Possible Solutions: * denotes fix was implemented

-2. Create a list, append each entry to the list using .append(CLASS(arg1, arg2)) - read up on stackoverflow
+1. store user/pass in separate file being referenced (hash file for security) *2.
+Create a list, append each entry to the list using .append(CLASS(arg1, arg2)) - read up on stackoverflow
+3. store all data in file (csv perhaps?) or database to be referenced/overwritten